-- The herbs – mint and basil are prominent and add a brightness to the dish
+- The herbs – mint and basil are prominent and add bright aromatics

-- The vegetables – radish primarily unsurprisingly provides a crunchy texture, while the arugula sprinkles peppery and pungent softness that contrasts well with the pistachios and chewy farro
+- The vegetables – radish unsurprisingly provides a crunchy texture, while the arugula sprinkles peppery and pungent softness that contrasts well with the pistachios and chewy farro

-- The nuts – pistachios, while not as crunchy as radish, provide another layer of body to the dish.
-Definitely a dimension different than the farro and radish.
-I thought they could be substituted with walnuts or pecans, but after trying them, I like pistachios best!
+- The nuts – pistachios, while not as crunchy as radish, provide another layer of texture to the salad.
+I thought the pistachios could be substituted with walnuts or pecans, but after trying them, I like pistachios best!

-- The lemon olive oil dressing also keeps the dish light and summery.
+- The lemon olive oil dressing brings everything together and keeps the dish light and summery.

 Just imagine all these different ingredients working in concert.

 It may just taste better than you expect!
 At least if you can get an idea of how things will taste by looking at the recipe!